As you are reading this article, so you want to know where to invest money in India for better returns.

 We all have investment plans and we all are constantly in search of a better investment option.
-But we all fear of investing in the wrong place.
+But has the fear of investing in the wrong investment plans.

-You should invest only after understanding the pro and cons of the investment option.
+You should invest only after understanding the pro and cons of the investment options.
 I am trying to keep things easy for you.

-I have done in-depth research on all the available best investment options in India and listed the best legitimate investment options in India.
+I have done in-depth research on all the available best investment options in India and listed the best legitimate investment plans in India.
 You can invest based on your needs and risk-taking abilities.